get10acious/rops_h1_poc_analytics/docs/DEVELOPMENT_PATTERNS.md

 # Development Patterns and Standards

-This document defines the coding patterns, architectural principles, and development standards for the RewardOps Analytics POC project.
+This document defines the coding patterns, architectural principles, and development standards for the MCP UI Chat Analytics POC project.

 ## 🏗️ Architectural Principles